perlathebian/resume-analyzer/README.md

 - Contact information is critical and binary
 - Action verbs signal impact and seniority

-No machine learning used — scoring is deterministic and debuggable.
+No machine learning is used — scoring is deterministic and explainable.

 ---